What do “Baby Boom”, “Miss Rumphius”, and “The Country Bunny And The Little Gold Shoes” Have To Do With Your Life?…

 It is more than possible for a woman to do and achieve more than “only” being a mother;

-If she is very creative and persistent, a woman can craft a flourishing life on her own terms – opinions of other be damned;
+If she is very creative and persistent, a woman can craft a flourishing life on her own terms – irregardless of the opinions of others;

 Self-confidence and following intuition to create said life is key;